 You may never have heard of antitrust laws before being charged with a federal antitrust violation.
-The U.S. government has become more proactive in enforcing these laws in recent years, and a conviction can lead to prison time and hundreds of millions of dollars in fines.
-The potential consequences are devastating, but a good federal defense attorney can help you avoid them.
-You need to talk to a Los Angeles antitrust violations lawyer.
+The U.S. government has become more proactive in enforcing these laws in recent years.
+The potential consequences are devastating: a single conviction can lead to prison time and hundreds of millions of dollars in fines.

-At the Simmrin Law Group, we have a hand-picked team of attorneys who have spent years fighting for the rights of people charged with antitrust violations and other serious federal crimes.
-We draw on vast experience and resources to go head-to-head with federal prosecutors.
-Let us give you a free consultation to talk about your case and explain your rights.
-Fill out the form to the right or call us at 310-997-4688 and get your free consultation today.
+However, a good federal defense attorney can help you avoid them.
+You need to talk to a Los Angeles antitrust violations lawyer at the Simmrin Law Group.
+We have a hand-picked team of attorneys who have spent years fighting for the rights of people charged with antitrust violations and other serious federal crimes.
+Fill out the form to the right or call us to schedule a free, no-obligation consultation today.

 - The Sherman Antitrust Act